20 interesting facts about Argentina

 -

-Argentina has the world's highest number of psychiatrists per capita.
-In 2012, the number of practicing psychologists rose to 196 per 100,000 inhabitants.
+Argentina has the highest number of psychiatrists per capita in the world.
+In 2012, the number of practicing psychologists increased to 196 per 100,000 residents.
 (Source: New York Times)

 Mission statement: Dreamstime